pseudorandomuser/pseudorandomuser.github.io/docs/_posts/2023-11-27-homekit-key-extraction.md

 }
 ```

-At this point, make sure you have backed up your instance, or at the possess a copy of the unmodified file you extracted from `.storage/core.config_entries`.
+At this point, make sure you have backed up your instance, or at least have a copy of the unmodified file you extracted from `.storage/core.config_entries`.
 Validate your modified [`dump/core.config_entries`](dump/core.config_entries) file using a JSON validator.

 You may want to **refrain from using online JSON validators**, as this file contains a multitude of sensitive values such as the keys you just extracted.
 One simple way to validate the modified file locally is to run the following command: